onnx/onnx/docs/OnnxReleases.md

     * To test push commands, you can use docker or podman to create a local pypi server
         1. Start server `docker run --rm -it --platform linux/amd64 -p 80:8080 pypiserver/pypiserver:latest run -a . -P .`
             * This starts a local pypiserver that does not require authentication (any user/password will work on it).
             * The container does not save state.
-Stopping and starting it agian will let you push the same version multiple times.
+Stopping and starting it again will let you push the same version multiple times.
         1. To push files:
             * wheels: `twine upload --repository-url http://127.0.0.1:80 --verbose -u fake -p fake *.whl`
             * source: `twine upload --repository-url http://127.0.0.1:80 --verbose -u fake -p fake dist/*`